 Stumpf, speaking today at a New York conference sponsored by Goldman Sachs Group Inc., said he couldn’t give specifics of the plan, which requires review from the Federal Reserve.
 Returning capital typically involves raising dividends and buying back stock.

 Stumpf, 59, has taken market share and reaped higher fees in U.S. mortgages, where Wells Fargo accounted for 1 of every 3 home loans at midyear.
-While the San Francisco-based company reported record third-quarter profit (WFC), margins have been under pressure as older, higher-yielding investments expire.
+While the San Francisco-based company reported record third-quarter profit (WFC:US), margins have been under pressure as older, higher-yielding investments expire.

 “I do believe we can grow net interest income into the future, even in low rates and slow growth,” Stumpf said.
 “We have more buttons to push.”